ARM-software/psa-api/doc/fwu/appendix/sra.rst

       -  Bootloader i/o to the *second* image, to verify an update and install it.

+.. _sra-deployments:

 Deployment models
 ^^^^^^^^^^^^^^^^^

-This SRA is relevant for the deployment architectures, described in :secref:`deployment`, that include a Root of Trust within the device.
+This SRA is relevant for the deployment architectures --- described in :secref:`deployment` --- that include a Root of Trust within the device.

 :deployment-model:`UNTRUSTED_CLIENT` deployment model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~